 Types of Pole Saws

-Before purchasing the best pole saw for your particular needs you’ll need to consider a few things like the weight, the size of the saw itself the effective range and of course price.
+Before purchasing the good pole saw for your particular needs you’ll need to consider a few things like the weight, the size of the saw itself the effective range and of course price.
 But there’s another consideration you need to keep right up front as well: the power source.
 Pole saws are typically either human powered or powered by one of 3 types of engine; those that burn fossil fuels, those that use electric power cords and those that are battery powered.
 Below we’ll take a brief look at these different types of pole saws.

 Gas powered pole saws are louder than electric ones, generally bigger and heavier than electric ones and send plenty of exhaust into the air.
 So why would anyone ever use one?
 Because if you own a landscaping company and you are pretty regularly tasked with trimming back large branches on large trees you don’t really have time to find places to plug your pole saw in.
 Nor do you have time to deal with dead batteries.
 Not to mention the practical performance levels of the electric saw.
 You need to cut and move, cut and move, cut and move.
 For all of the above reasons gas powered pole saws still have a well-deserved place in the arsenal of the landscaper.